ihdavjar/FlapKine/paper/paper.md

 ---
-title: 'FlapKine – A Simulation Toolkit for the Kinematics of Flapping-Wing Micro Aerial Vehicles'
+title: "FlapKine – A Simulation Toolkit for the Kinematics of Flapping-Wing Micro Aerial Vehicles"
 tags:
   - Python
   - PyQt5